cap-js/cds-typer/README.md

 From that point on you should receive code completion from the type system for `Books`.

+_Note:_ the above command generates types for the model contained within the mentioned `schema.cds` file.
+If you have multiple `.cds` files that are included via `using` statements by `schema.cds`, then those files will also be included in the type generation process.
+If you have `.cds` files that are _not_ in some way included in `schema.cds`, you have to explicitly pass those as positional argument as well, if you want types for them.

 _cds-typer_ comes with rudimentary CLI support and a few command line options:

 - `--help`: prints all available parameters.